 The sacrament of Reconciliation is available every Saturday at St Edwards between 11.00am and 12.00noon and again after the Saturday 6.00pm evening Mass

 Welcome to any new parishioners.
 Please make yourself known to Canon David after Mass or contact the Parish Office.
-Also please complete the forms that are normally available at the back of church or online (see below).
+Also please complete the forms that are normally available at the back of church.

 These forms ask for your name and address and phone/email, as well as names and ages of children under 16.
 This information is kept confidential to the parish.